Shopify vs WooCommerce vs BigCommerce: Full Comparison of Popular Platforms

 • Advanced ($399/month)

-While it has its own payment system, the service charges additional fees for using other payment gateways.
+It has its own payment system but charges extra fees for using other payment gateways.

 Pros and Cons of Using Shopify

-• Pros: User-friendly, reliable customer support, and robust app store.
+• Pros: User-friendly, reliable customer support, robust app store, can sell unlimited products on all plans, unlimited bandwidth for store visitors.

-• Cons: Additional transaction fees and limited customization options in the basic plans.
+• Cons: Additional transaction fees and limited customization options in basic plans.

 What is BigCommerce?